-In this article today I want to show you some of the most effective dryland training drills that you can do in order to start becoming a faster, more conditioned, and agile hockey player.
+In this article, I want to show you some of the most effective dryland training drills and workouts that you can do in order to start becoming a faster, more conditioned, and agile hockey player.

 Hockey itself is both an art and a science in terms of what it takes to prepare the athletes for a game.